Pamela Melroy: NASA

 Selected as an astronaut candidate by NASA in December 1994, Melroy reported to the Johnson Space Center in March 1995.
 She completed a year of training and evaluation and was qualified for flight assignment as a shuttle pilot.
 Initially assigned to astronaut support duties for launch and landing, she also worked Advanced Projects for the Astronaut Office.
 She also performed CAPCOM duties in mission control.
 Melroy served on the Columbia Reconstruction Team as the lead for the crew module and served as deputy project manager for the Columbia crew survival investigation team.
 In her final position, she served as branch chief for the Orion branch of the Astronaut Office.

 Melroy served as pilot on two flights (STS-92 in 2000 and STS-112 in 2002), and was the mission commander on STS-120 in 2007, making her the second woman to command a Space Shuttle mission (after Eileen Collins).
 The STS-120 crew visited the station during Expedition 16, commanded by Peggy Whitson.
 Whitson was the first female ISS commander, making the STS-120 mission the first time that two female mission commanders were in orbit at the same time.

-She has logged over 924 hours (over 38 days) in space.
+She has logged more than 924 hours (over 38 days) in space.